numpy/numpy/doc/source/reference/c-api/ufunc.rst

     signature is an array of data-type numbers indicating the inputs followed by the outputs assumed by the 1-d loop.

-.. c:function:: int PyUFunc_checkfperr(int errmask, PyObject* errobj)

-    A simple interface to the IEEE error-flag checking support.
-The *errmask* argument is a mask of ``UFUNC_MASK_{ERR}`` bitmasks indicating which errors to check for (and how to check for them).
-The *errobj* must be a Python tuple with two elements: a string containing the name which will be used in any communication of error and either a callable Python object (call-back function) or :c:data:`Py_None`.
-The callable object will only be used if :c:data:`UFUNC_ERR_CALL` is set as the desired error checking method.
-This routine manages the GIL and is safe to call even after releasing the GIL.
-If an error in the IEEE-compatible hardware is determined a -1 is returned, otherwise a 0 is returned.

 .. c:function:: void PyUFunc_clearfperr()

     Clear the IEEE error flags.

-.. c:function:: void PyUFunc_GetPyValues( \
-        char* name, int* bufsize, int* errmask, PyObject** errobj)

-    Get the Python values used for ufunc processing from the thread-local storage area unless the defaults have been set in which case the name lookup is bypassed.
-The name is placed as a string in the first element of *\*errobj*.
-The second element is the looked-up function to call on error callback.
-The value of the looked-up buffer-size to use is passed into *bufsize*, and the value of the error mask is placed into *errmask*.

 Generic functions